 The proposed development is located in an urban area.
 All infrastructure necessary to serve the site exist in the area.
 The proposed project has been conditioned in order to be found consistent with the biological, public access, hazard, water quality and archaeology policies of Chapter Three of the Coastal Act.
-The mitigation measures which apply to the project include: 1) conformance with requirements previously imposed by the Commission under CDP 5-97-367, as amended, necessary to assure the subdivision and grading of the site conform with Chapter 3 policies of the Coastal Act prior to issuance of the subject permit; 2) construction phase requirements to avoid impacts upon wetlands and adjacent sensitive habitat; 3) requirements related to the identification and siting of a construction staging area; 4) a requirement that the applicant revise the project plans to install fencing impervious to domestic animals, direct lighting away from sensitive habitat areas, install southern California native landscaping throughout the development and plant vegetation for visual screening and biological buffering, and revise the entry to facilitate public access; 5) conformance with requirements related to the appearance of the structures; 6) a requirement that the applicant agree to certain measures related to public access through the residential subdivision; 7) a requirement that the applicant execute and record a deed restriction regarding permit requirements for future development; 8) a requirement the applicant submit final plans in substantial conformance with previous plans; and 9) a requirement the applicant strictly conform with the project as modified by the special conditions above.
+The mitigation measures which apply to the project include: 1) conformance with requirements previously imposed by the Commission under CDP 5-97-367, as amended, necessary to assure the subdivision and grading of the site conform with Chapter 3 policies of the Coastal Act prior to issuance of the subject permit; 2) construction phase requirements to avoid impacts upon wetlands and adjacent sensitive habitat; 3) requirements related to the identification and siting of a construction staging area; 4) a requirement that the permittee revise the project plans to install fencing impervious to domestic animals, direct lighting away from sensitive habitat areas, install southern California native landscaping throughout the development (except on private residential lots where non-native plants that are non-invasive may be used), plant vegetation for visual screening and biological buffering, and revise the entry to facilitate public access; 5) conformance with requirements related to the appearance of the structures; 6) a requirement that the permittee agree to certain measures related to public access through the residential subdivision; 7) a requirement that the permittee execute and record a deed restriction regarding permit requirements for future development; 8) a requirement the permittee submit final plans in substantial conformance with previous plans; and 9) a requirement the permittee strictly conform with the project as modified by the special conditions above.
 The required mitigation measures will minimize all significant adverse effects which the activity will have on the environment.